Alexandre Chemetoff

 Alexandre Chemetoff (born 1950) is a French architect, urban planner and landscape artist.
 In 2000, he was awarded the Grand Prix de l'urbanisme.
 His approach to project development is to visit the site, walk it, and then connect it with other experiences.

 Early years

-Chemetoff is the son of Paul Chemetov, winner of the Grand prix national de l'architecture.
-Born in Paris, he graduated from the L'École Nationale Supérieure d'Horticulture in Versailles.
+Born in Paris, Chemetoff is the son of Paul Chemetov (of Russian and Russian-Jewish descent) winner of the Grand prix national de l'architecture.
+He graduated from the L'École Nationale Supérieure d'Horticulture in Versailles.
 He states his career inspirations came from visits to his father's building sites, and meeting Michel Corajoud, a contemporary French landscape architect.

 Career

 Chemetoff's practice is characterized as being open and free, refusing limits and boundaries between disciplines.
 His considers his practice of the profession as a commitment in the world.
 In 1983, he founded the Bureau of Landscapes, an organization consisting of architects, landscape architects and urban planners.
 He established Alexander Chemetoff & Associates in 2002, which directs, coordinates and leads the activities of various offices the includes forty people in Gentilly, Nantes, and Nancy.
 He runs the business with his two partners, Hanaïzi Malika (Trustee) and Patrick Henry (architect).